 Perhaps the biggest opportunity to augment your guaranteed retirement income, however, is to delay your Social Security benefits even longer.
 The amount of your monthly check will increase by 8 percent per year for each year you delay benefits after your full retirement age until you reach age 70, when delayed retirement credits cease to accrue.

 Women, in particular, who tend to live longer than men, may benefit most from delaying Social Security.
-Women who reach age 65 today can expect to live, on average, until age 86.6, while men who reach age 65 today can expect to live until age 85.3.
+Women who reach age 65 today can expect to live, on average, until age 86.5, while men who reach age 65 today can expect to live until age 84.
 Remember, though, that those are merely averages.
-Roughly 25 percent of 65-year-olds today will live to age 90, and 10 percent will live past age 95.2
+Roughly one-third of 65-year-olds today will live to age 90, and about one in seven will live past age 95.2

 A 2019 MassMutual Social Security Pulse Check survey found that many who file for Social Security retirement benefits early or even at their full retirement age later regret not holding out for a bigger benefit.
 About 30 percent of respondents filed at age 62 or younger, and nearly four out of 10 (38 percent) of them wished they had waited.